midnightntwrk/midnight-architecture/proposals/0007-abcird-contract-interfaces.md

 }
 ```

-This notation is, as opposed to the use of `local.<function>(...)` not merely
-syntactic sugar, and should have the following meaningful effects in the Lares
+This notation should have the following meaningful effects in the Lares
 backend, and the circuit:

 ### Lares backend